Where to go fishing with kids in the East Bay

 Contra Loma Reservoir, Antioch

 Contra Loma Reservoir in the Contra Loma Regional Park is a great year-round fishing location in Antioch.
 The lake provides lots of great fishing opportunities with easy shore access.
 Rental Boats are not available.
-[Swimming at Contra Loma Lagoon is currently closed, but is incredible]
+[Swimming at Contra Loma Lagoon is open in the summer and incredible]

 Website for updates and restrictions >>